MANUAL - PLANTING TREES

 Choosing Trees

-A tree has the greatest chance of survival when it fits a place.
-This depents on soil type and vegetation type.
+A tree has the greatest chance of survival when it is well-suited to its location.
+This depends on the soil type and vegetation type.
 Do you want a hedge or a solitary tree?
 Are you looking for a tree that helps improve the soil or one that attracts insects?
-Please chose the right tree, you can ask you local tree planting organisation if a tree fits your soil.
+Please choose the right tree.
+If you’re unsure, your local tree planting organisation can advise you on whether a tree is suitable for your soil.

 PLANT BIODIVERSITY

-Always go home with a mix!
-Monotonous planting is disastrous for biodiversity and makes your planting vulnerable to diseases.
-A biodiversity of plant species also attracts a great diversity of critters etc. that keep each other in balance.
+Always choose variety!
+Monotonous planting can be bad for biodiversity and leaves your planting vulnerable to diseases.
+A diverse range of plant species attracts a wide array of creatures that maintain a natural balance.

 Native species are often better for biodiversity because they are part of our ecosystem.
-Spreading them widely is therefore a good idea!
-Non-native species can also contribute to our ecosystem, but can also become invasive.
-It is important that these trees and plants end up in a safe place.
-Only take non-native species if you plan to (intensively) manage your planting; such as a backyard garden or food forest.
+Spreading them widely is therefore advantageous!
+Non-native species can also contribute to our ecosystem but can become invasive.
+It’s important that these trees and plants are planted in a safe location.
+Only choose non-native species if you plan to manage your planting intensively, such as in a backyard garden or food forest.

-Invasive exotics are alien plants that have proliferated without a natural enemy and therefore dominate other species.
-The natural enemy is missing because they have not been taken from the original ecosystem.
+Invasive exotics are foreign plants that have increased without a natural predator, thereby dominating other species.
+The natural predator is absent because the plant wasn’t brought from the original ecosystem.
 Invasive plants are harmful.
-We absolutely do not want these to spread further.
-We therefore pull them out of the ground during harvesting, but do not plant them further.
+We absolutely do not want them to spread further.
+Therefore, we remove them from the ground during harvesting and do not replant them.

 OBSERVE LAWS AND REGULATIONS

-On your own property, you often have little to do with laws and regulations, yet it is always useful to check.
-For example, for fire blight: to curb this tree disease, the government has set up buffer zones.
-This means you cannot plant a hawthorn hedge within 500 metres of a fruit farm, and not at all in the bufferzones.
+While you typically face fewer legal restrictions on your property, verifying applicable laws and regulations is always beneficial.
+For example, for fire blight, to curb this tree disease, the government has established buffer zones.
+This means you cannot plant a hawthorn hedge within 500 metres of a fruit farm and not at all in the buffer zones.
 Fire blight kills fruit trees and can spread through, for example, hawthorn saplings.
-A hawthorn hedge next to a fruit farm can therefore be a highway for the disease.
-Besides buffer zones, it is good to always keep this general rule: every disease ‘snaps’ at diverse plantings!
-So the more diverse your plantings, the less likely diseases are.
+A hawthorn hedge next to a fruit farm can be a highway for the disease.
+Besides buffer zones, it is good to always adhere to this general rule: every disease ‘snaps’ at diverse plantings!
+So, the more varied your plantings, the less likely diseases are.

 CHOOSE LOCAL PLANTS

 Plant only in a place where you have permission to plant.
-Do not sell the plants to third parties; More Trees Now gives trees away for free without a profit motive.
+Do not sell the plants to third parties; More Trees Now distributes trees for free without a profit motive.

 Agroforestry

-Many of our trees and shrubs are ideally suited for an agroforestry project; i.e. a cross between forest and food production.
-For example, our trees are used to plant forage hedges, windbreaks of food forests and meadows, soil conditioners, and much more.
-Join up with your local Agroforestry project!
+Many of our trees and shrubs are perfectly suited for an agroforestry project, which is a blend of forest and food production.
+For example, our trees are used to plant forage hedges, create windbreaks for food forests and meadows, improve soil conditions, and much more.
+Join your local Agroforestry project!

 use a tree-finder!

-Ecological Site Classification (ESC) is a web-based decision support system to help forest managers and planners select tree species that are ecologically suited to particular sites, instead of selecting a species and trying to modify the site to suit.
+The Ecological Site Classification (ESC) is a web-based decision support system designed to help forest managers and planners select tree species that are ecologically suited to particular sites.
+This approach encourages the selection of suitable species for a site rather than attempting to modify the site to accommodate a particular species.

 >>> Use it here! <<<